 Riot Girls’ nostalgic vibe, crackling characters, and end-of-the-world building are intriguing.
-But unfortunately, its dialogue lets both down.
+Unfortunately, its dialogue lets both down.
 Perhaps intended to sound spontaneous or as a throwback to ’80s cinema, the kids in Riot Girls curse a lot.
 It seems every other line contains the word “f*ck.”
-And while I’m a liberal f-bomb tosser, there’s a point where use of that word tips from powerful to pathetic or just white noise.
+While I’m a liberal f-bomb tosser, there’s a point where use of that word tips from powerful to pathetic or just white noise.
 This does no favors to the young ensemble, some whose performances are pretty rough around the edges as is.